-The University shall or shall require that its service provider implement backup and restoration plans to support restoration of systems, networks, data and applications in accordance with University requirements.
+The University shall implement backup and restoration plans to support restoration of systems, networks, data and applications in accordance with University requirements.
 At a minimum, these plans shall address the following:

 - 1. Secure off-site storage for backup media. - 2.
 Store off-site backup media in an off-site location that is geographically separate and distinct from the primary location. - 3.
 Performance of backups only by authorized personnel. - 4.
 Review of backup logs after the completion of each backup job to verify successful completion - 5.
-Approval of backup schedules of a system by the System Owner in consultation with the Data Owner.

-- 6. Approval of emergency backup and operations restoration plans by the System Owner. - 7.
+Approval of backup schedules of a system by the System Owner in consultation with the Data Owner. - 6.
+Approval of emergency backup and operations restoration plans by the System Owner. - 7.
 Protection of any backup media that is sent off-site (physically or electronically) or shipped by the United States Postal Service or any commercial carrier, in accordance with University requirements. - 8.
 Authorization and logging of deposits and withdrawals of all media that is stored offsite. - 9.
 Retention of the data handled by an IT system in accordance with the Commonwealth of Virginia or the University's records retention policy. - 10.
 Management of electronic information in such a way that it can be produced in a timely and complete manner when necessary, such as during a legal discovery proceeding. - 11.
-Document and exercise a strategy for testing that IT system and data backups are functioning as expected and the data is present in a usable form. - 12.
-For BIA Essential systems, document and exercise a strategy for testing backup and recovery procedures, in accordance with the University's Continuity of Operations Plan, at least every three years.
+Document and implement a strategy for testing that IT system and data backups are functioning as expected and the data is present in a usable form. - 12.
+For BIA Essential on premise systems, document and test backup and recovery procedures, in accordance with the University's Continuity of Operations Plan, at least annually.